All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can BPC-157 rebuild cartilage?

 Animal studies have shown that BPC-157 may slow cartilage degeneration and support the joint environment in ways that favor repair.
-However, true cartilage regeneration is limited in adults, and we cannot claim that BPC-157 rebuilds cartilage.
+But true cartilage regeneration is limited in adults, and we can't claim that BPC-157 rebuilds cartilage.
 It may best be thought of as a tool to support joint health and reduce the inflammatory processes that drive further degeneration.

 Should I inject BPC-157 directly into the joint?